Net worth of Tina Turner, her illustrious career and solemn tributes

 Tina Turner, one of the greatest music artists of all time who was also among the richest women in music by net worth, passed away on 24 May at her home in Küsnacht near Zurich, Switzerland.
 She was 83 years old.

-The multi-hyphenated American-born and naturalised Swiss music icon was universally hailed as the ‘Queen of Rock ‘n’ Roll’ throughout her storied career of close to six decades.
+The multi-hyphenated American-born and naturalised Swiss music icon was universally hailed as the ‘Queen of Rock ‘n’ Roll’ throughout her storied career of close to six decades, during which she earned her place as one the richest women in music by net worth.

 Though she started her career in the 1950s, she particularly dominated the 1980s music scene with her husky but powerful vocals and electrifying live performances.